Nebius-Academy/LLMOps-Essentials/DEPLOYMENT_MANUAL.md

 ## Setting up the docker

-The following recipe will work in Nebius Cloud.
+The following recipe will work in Nebius Cloud and should generally work on Ubuntu machines; however `sudo` permissions may or may not be needed depending on your system's settings.
 If you use some other cloud or deploy locally, modify this instruction to fit your system.

 1. Clone the repo to the VM.
 Run